 Travelers offer insurance in 3 main segments through a large network of independent insurance brokers.
-These include bond and specialty insurance that comprise of crime, surety and financial liability, personal and business insurance.
-Their consumers include individuals, businesses, government units and associations.
+These include bond and specialty insurance that comprise crime, surety and financial liability, personal and business insurance.
+Their consumers include individuals, businesses, government units, and associations.
 The Dominion of Canada underwrites personal auto insurance policies in all Canadian provinces except Quebec where they do not offer personal insurance.
-They insure many types of vehicles such as private passenger vehicle, classic cars, antique cars, motor home and recreational vehicles.
+They insure many types of vehicles such as private-passenger vehicles, classic cars, antique cars, motor homes, and recreational vehicles.

 |Dominion of Canada General Insurance Company Market Share||Quarter||Year|